SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Yes, Santorini can be a very expensive island.
 There’s almost no limit to what you can spend per day if staying in a top luxury hotel along the caldera, taking helicopter tours, and eating at the best restaurants.
 But if you watch what you spend, where you stay, and where you eat it can be visited very affordably.
-The single best tip for saving money is to stay at hotels and eat at restaurants that are not along the caldera.
+The single best tip I can give you for saving money is to stay at hotels and eat at restaurants that are not along the caldera.
 This will immediately cut your expenses in half (and maybe more than that).
 Many hotels include a free breakfast.
 Certainly, at budget hotels, this will be a modest buffet with bread, cheese, yogurt, and coffee but it can save a lot of money.
 For lunch, eat a gyro or souvlaki.
 Delicious and cheap.
 For dinner find places on the main streets back from caldera.
 These won’t be fancy but can still be great and are usually very good value.
 Good luck!

-11. Good Santorini Hotel with View
+16. Good Santorini Hotel with View

 We are planning to be in Santorini during early September of this year.
 Any thoughts regarding Remvi Suites vs Santorini View Studios?